-The pistol I hold is empty, the extra magazine in the crate.
-I haven't taken the time to replace it.
+The pistol I hold is empty, the extra magazine in the crate. -I haven't taken the time to replace it.

-"I see you've taken a dislike to Victor and Chester.
-Too bad, they're a good team and I've come to rely on them.
-Perhaps too much.
-I must punish them for not bringing you all the way to meet me as planned."
+"I see you've taken a dislike to Victor and Chester. -Too bad, they're a good team and I've come to rely on them. -Perhaps too much. -I -must punish them for not bringing you all the way to meet me as planned."

-I straighten.
-Vic and Chester are about as far past punishment as you can get.

-"Who are you?"
-I ask, pointing the gun at him.
+I straighten.- Vic and Chester are about as far past punishment as you can get.
+"Who are you?" -I ask, holding the gun up at him.

 He moves forward, his fair features now evident.
 His face is clean-shaven and smooth; there's no sign of facial hair, no sign of wrinkles.
 His full hair is coal black, combed back with excessive care.
+His eyes are hidden behind dark shades.- He wears a pin-stripe, like Chester, although in a darker hue of blue, almost black; a red rose protrudes from the chest pocket. -He holds a hat in his hands, a red rose protruding from his chest pocket.
+His face is clean shaven and smooth; no sign of facial hair, no sign of wrinkles.
+His hair is coal black and full, combed back with excessive care.
 His eyes are hidden behind dark shades.
-He wears a pinstripe, like Chester, although in a darker hue of blue, almost black; a red rose protrudes from the chest pocket.
-He holds a hat in his hands.

-"Come now, put that away, we both know it's empty."
-He motions his hat at the gun.
-His voice is smooth and even.
+"Come now, put that away, we both know it's empty_7" he-He motions his hat at the gun. -His voice is smooth and even, never faltering.

-I glance down at the crate.
-I can have the gun loaded in two seconds and shoot him six times in one more.
-He is six meters away.
-The only thing to consider is the possibility that he's armed.
+I glance down at the easecrate. -I can have the gun loaded in two seconds and shoot him three times in one more. -He is six meters away. -The only thing to consider is the possibility of him beingthat he's armed.

 On cue, he unbuttons his jacket and pulls a gun from his belt.
-"Step away from the crate, Mr. Drake," he orders.
+"Step away from the casecrate, Mr. Drake," he orders, unbuttoning his jacket and pulling a g from his belt.

-I do, but also move away from the shaft.
-I do not drop my gun.
-Bill Ziebel moves forward, smiling.
-He's come for his money.
+I do, but also move moving away from the shaft. -I do not drop the my gun. -Bill Ziebel moves forward, smiling. -He's come for his money.

-"You're quite an efficient killer, Mr. Drake."
-Ziebel moves toward me, and closer to the shaft.
-"Much better than Victor or Chester."
+"You're quite an efficient killer, Mr. Drake." -Ziebel moves toward me, and closer to the shaft. - "Much better than Victor or Chester."